 Belle is our dreamboat, beautiful 1965 Redball Heidelberg Windmill that can twirl and whirl and crank out some serious paper.

-The sight (and sounds) of her running are absolutely magical.
+The sight & sounds of her running are absolutely magical.

 And, as she is a more modern gal, she self-feeds the paper with grace and some serious air power.
 So, basically, she’s a beauty and a beast!

-She is an "Old Style" 10x15 Chandler and Price platen press cast in Ohio sometime around 1889.
-She has some sultry curves!
+She is an "Old Style" Chandler and Price platen press cast in Ohio in and around 1889.
+She has some serious curves!

-We acquired her from a retired lifelong printer who had amassed a swoon worthy collection of print and bindery machinery spanning two centuries.
+We acquired her from a retired master printer who had amassed a swoon worthy collection of print and bindery machinery spanning two centuries.

 She’s our go-to girl for blind impressions and anytime we need a little help with creasing & scoring.